epklein/epklein.github.io/_includes/def-swe-mgmt.md

-The application of [management](/mgmt) activities focused in the development and maintenance of software.
+The application of [management](/mgmt) activities focused on the development and maintenance of software.